The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train... |

 What's the journey like?

 Eurostar trains link London & Paris in 2h20, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
 Standard Premier and Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
-There's a 30-minute minimum check-in at London St Pancras (45-minute minimum in Paris, Brussels & Amsterdam) as all border formalities are carried out before you board the train.
-More information about Eurostar including check-in procedure.
+There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
+More about Eurostar & check-in procedure.
 St Pancras station guide.
 Gare du Nord station guide.

 If you prefer daytime trains with an overnight hotel stop to sleepers, this is the option for you.
 Travel from London to Munich by train on day 1, stay overnight in a comfortable hotel near Munich Hbf, then take a lovely scenic ride from Munich through the mountains of Austria into rural Slovenia next day.